ACCESS-NRI/access-om3-configs/documentation/docs/pages/inputs/Forcing-data-models.md

 As the evaporation parameterisations used in the active model components are not consistent with those used in atmosphere and runoff forcing data (JRA55do), a correction is applied to incoming precipitation to prevent drift in the total ocean and sea ice mass.
 The scaling is applied such that the global sum of runoff, precipitation and evaporation is zero.
-In this parapgrah and diagram below, we use the convention of evaporation to include evaporation, condensation, deposition and sublimation, precipitation to include rain and snow and runoff to inclue both river and icesheet runoff.
+In this paragraph and diagram below:
+- evaporation includes evaporation, condensation, deposition and sublimation;
+- precipitation includes rain and snow; and
+- runoff includes both river and ice-sheet runoff.

 ```mermaid